-We have reviewed the accompanying interim statement of financial position of Hattha Kaksekar Limited (the "Company") as at 31 March 2019 and the related interim statements of profit or loss and other comprehensive income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying interim statement of financial position of Hattha Kaksekar Limited (the "Company") as at 30 June 2019 and the related interim statements of profit or loss and other comprehensive income for the three-month and six-month periods then ended, changes in equity and cash flows for the six-month period then ended, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and presentation of these interim financial statements in accordance with Cambodian International Accounting Standard 34, 'Interim Financial Reporting'.
 Our responsibility is to express a conclusion on these interim financial statements based on our review.